macanderson/alcpay_backend/alcpay-docs/shopify.md

 | Stripe Transfer Failed      | StripeService      | Queue for retry, notify admin           |
 | Invalid Order Data          | OrderValidation    | Log error, notify support               |
 | Fulfillment Creation Failed | ShopifyService     | Retry with different location           |

-Would you like me to expand on any particular aspect of the documentation or add additional sections?